Snaacky/thewiki/docs/sourcing/private-trackers.md

 [AnimeBytes](https://animebytes.tv) (AB) is a closed private BitTorrent tracker for anime.

 Users are can join this tracker through recruitments on various top-tier trackers.
-Unlike other trackers, joining AB is difficult and *not* guaranteed, as several factors can affect your standing, such as receiving bans from other trackers.
-Below are some examples of ways to be eligible:
+Unlike other trackers, however, joining AB is difficult and *not* guaranteed as several factors can affect your standing, such as receiving bans from other trackers.

-- Power User at [RED](https://interviewfor.red) for 12 months
-- Elite Gamer at [GGn](https://gazellegames.net) for 3 months

 ## AnimeTorrents